‘RHOP’ Star Monique Samuels Explains Her Love For Her Pet Bird, An African Grey Named T’Challa

 Monique Samuels is opening up about her love for T’Challa.

-Days after the African Grey parrot was featured on the premiere episode of The Real Housewives of Potomac Season 5, Monique spoke out in a new interview, explaining that when it comes to her pet bird, the two of them have a deep bond that connects her to her childhood.
+Days after the African Grey parrot was featured on the premiere episode of The Real Housewives of Potomac Season 5, Monique spoke out in a new interview.
+She explained that when it comes to her pet bird, the two of them have a deep bond that connects her to her childhood.

 “T’Challa is my piece of my childhood,” Monique revealed, according to a clip shared on NECN on August 5.